 We are born into stories, many of which rely on oppositional energy: who we are against, what we don’t like, who to exclude.
 These stories don’t work, but the noise of damaging stories has only gotten harsher, louder, and more overwhelming.
 The task of creating our better world seems too large and difficult to hold.
 And many people we’ve talked to just seem, for lack of a better word, tired.

-The Movies & Meaning Experience is designed for this moment, and we’ll soon be announcing the next opportunity for you to participate.
+The Movies & Meaning Experience is designed for this moment, and we hope you’ll join us February 21-23 in Asheville, NC.

 Most recently, we shared a healing, joyful, challenging, and life-giving experience, which lifted our hearts without asking us to switch off our brains.

 Since 2015 Movies & Meaning has screened extraordinary films in beautiful environments, gathering distinguished artists and activists including Godfrey Reggio (director of Koyaanisqatsi), Alice Walker (Pulitzer Prize-winning author of The Color Purple), Richard Rohr (contemplative activist and teacher, author of Breathing Underwater) Mira Nair (Golden Globe-winning filmmaker of Mississippi Masala and Queen of Katwe), Rodrigo Garcia (co-creator of HBO's In Treatment and director of Last Days in the Desert), Jessica Helen Lopez (New Mexico poet laureate), and James McLeary (pioneer of the transformation prison program known as The Work).
 Hosted by our founder Gareth Higgins (Irish storyteller, writer and violence reduction activist), the Movies & Meaning event is becoming a second home for people who love cinema, community, life and the common good.
 Each time we gather people tell us that they make new friends, see astonishing big screen art, and find fuel for the journey of living more whole in uncertain times.